netgroup-polito/CrownLabs/provisioning/virtual-machines/README-VM-create.md

 The tools that are required by CrownLabs to work and are automatically installed by the Crownlabs ansible playbooks are:
 - **TigerVNC server**: it allows to connect to the VM desktop from a remote machine.
 - **NoVNC with websockify server**: it allows the above connection to be established through HTTP/HTTPS, hence allowing to connect from a browser, without any other desktop client applications (e.g., VNC client).
 - **Prometheus node exporter**: it exports some run-time information of the VM (e.g., CPU/memory consumption) to the Prometheus monitoring system, running on the Kubernetes cluster, hence facilitating the monitoring of your system.
+For instance, if you are curious about what your VM is exporting, you can connect to `localhost:9100` from the VM itself and see all the scraped metrics.
 - **cloud-init**: it enables to customize some running parameters of the VM at boot time.